Harrow-Hassidim-Lloyd algorithm without ancilla postselection: Derivation of the postselection-free condition

 Previously we worked with unnormalized state for simplicity.
 If we restore norms of quantum state, which occur after ancilla measurement, we obtain a following connection of expectation values

 where $\ket{x_{0}}$ and $\ket{x_{1}}$ are now normalized quantum states.
 This identity follows from (\ref{Mx0}) with use of a fact, that after ancilla qubit measurement a state of the input register normalizes as $\ket{x_{i}}/\sqrt{Pr(a=i)}$ with $i = 0,1$.
+A more detailed analysis of normalization influence is provided in Appendix section.